rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >(*Source of information reads*: Caro.<sup>e</sup> Watson)
 >(*Comment*: Comment: Engraver is Caroline Watson)

-## 0.5.11 Grammatical inseparability
+## 0.5.43 Grammatical inseparability

-Do not omit or transpose grammatically inseparable text, regardless of whether it contains information belonging to other data elements.
+<a name="0.5.43.1">0.5.43.1</a> Do not omit or transpose grammatically inseparable text, regardless of whether it contains information belonging to other data elements.
 Consider text to be grammatically inseparable if it is connected by case ending, or its transposition or omission would disturb the grammatical construction of information.

 >Example:
 ><CITE>The posthumous works of Robert Hooke</CITE>